Performance Marketing

 These terms might sometimes be used interchangeably, but lead generation software refers to the specific technology used by a business to capture and manage its sales leads.
 A lead generation system is broader, and includes all the tasks involved in acquiring and nurturing prospects.

 Lead generation software acts in service to the lead generation system.
 The system is the overall strategy you’re using to capture and pursue prospective customers and includes the processes, the tactics, the workflows, and the tools you use.
 It will change over time depending on how your efforts pay off and how business needs and goals change.
-The lead generation software stack you create and maintain may also change over time as the business grows or the areas of focus change, such as if your company decides to grow its B2C audience more than B2B.
+The lead generation software stack you create and maintain may also change over time as the business grows or the areas of focus change, such as if your company decides to grow its B2C audience more quickly than B2B.

 Key Takeaways